 However, the ping-pong of ideas is the most relevant for someone like me because I deeply resonate with real situations managed by real people in real life.
 This is the right spot to discover such stories.

-You have plenty of chance to avoid some hard lessons and to gather small wins faster and safer.
+You have plenty of chances to avoid some hard lessons and gather small wins faster and safer.

 #3 — Roles and responsabilities

 Being a leader makes it quite tempting to act like a hero and try to solve all sort of things by yourself.
 You know it better in the end, right?
 Not really.

 One of the main goals as a leader is to help people step out of their comfort zone, to help them expand their skill set, to embrace more challenges in a safe environment, to give before they get.
 It’s true that leaders wear multiple hats, but this doesn’t mean that they shouldn’t try at least to borrow some of them.